protojour/authly/README.md

 It uses an embedded [`hiqlite`](https://github.com/sebadob/hiqlite) database with envelope encrypted user data for encryption-at-rest.

 Authly is not yet audited.
-We invite anyone to examine or critique its security model and report any vulnerabilities.
+We invite anyone to examine or critique its security model, and report any vulnerabilities.

 ## Feature roadmap